Certified Spinning® Instructor & Personal Trainer

-What Is a Flywheel of a Cycling Bike?
+What Is a Flywheel & What does on a Spin

 Flywheels can vary significantly in size, weight, and weight distribution.
 They range from some of the lightest weighing a mere 8lbs and the heaviest almost 50lbs.
 The weight distribution within the flywheel might also differ.
 Perimeter-weighted flywheels distribute the weight of the flywheel to the outermost part of the wheel, or perimeter.
 Others that have the weight centrally located within the wheel and are called Centered-Weighted flywheels.